Ruth Seopedi Motau: Methodology

-In a world of image making where photographers go in for purely the images and meeting deadlines, Motau takes a different and more personal approach.
-She approaches the people depicted in her photographs personally before proceeding to taking the photograph.
-Instead just snapping away, she’ll make sure that she gets permission from the person that she is photographing.
-When working on bodies of work she will also spend time with the people who she will be photographing in order to form an intimate bond and to gain the trust of the participants within that certain community that she will be working in.

-Something else that is also worth mentioning is the fact that once she’s done with a certain body of work she will always try her best to show the images to the people she photographed so that they are able to engage with the work.
+Her work focusses on the everyday and the ordinary lives of South Africans.
+To gain the trust of the participants and the communities she is working in, she gets aquainted with them.
+She also tries her best to show the images to the people she photographed so that they are able to engage with the work.
 Motau references the former head of state Nelson Mandela as one of the people who also inspired her.
 She recounts how when she was tasked with photographing him, how he introduced himself even though it was very obvious who he was.
 Her work becomes visible through the humility in her attitude towards the people and stories she pursues, which are socio-political stories that effect our communities on a daily basis and that are usually overlooked for hard hitting tabloid stories.